 For more information and to RSVP, please visit us online at: www.ourwedding.com.
 Please respond by August 30.

-Now that you can tell a Save the Date from a wedding invitation with some degree of accuracy, you may be ready to design your own!
+Now that you know the difference between Save the Dates and wedding invitations, you should be ready to design your own!
 To get you started, do a Save the Date deep dive with our articles on “Essential Wording Tips & Etiquette for Your Save the Date Cards” and “Post-Proposal Planning: Ideas and Tips for Your Wedding Save the Dates.”
-We don’t expect an invite, but do let us know in the comments below if you have a wedding planned for next year – we’d love to hear about it!
+We don’t expect to be invited, but do let us know in the comments below if you have a wedding planned for next year.
+We’d also love to hear about which of the designs featured in this article are your favorites!

 Eoin is a Content Specialist at Zazzle in Cork.
 He’s recently bought a house with his fiancée, and thus most of his time these days is spent trying to keep the walls from caving in and the wolves from the door.
 Still, he’s always open to book, game, and movie recommendations, so if you have some, let him know: he’ll add them to a very, very long list.